ismael-soler/crunchloop-project/README.md

     }
 }
 ```
-4. Save the file.
-Claude Desktop will now have access to the to-do list tools.
+4. Save the file and restart Claude Desktop, it will now have access to the to-do list tools.
 ---

 ### Available MCP Tools